Also consult the General Academic Regulations G30 – G41 and Faculty regulations.

 Also consult the General Academic Regulations G35 - G38.

-- Each module will require a certain amount of contact sessions and the rest may be online.
+- Each module will require a certain amount of contact sessions and the balance may be presented online.
 The detail of the contact sessions for each module is published in the study guides.

 - A minimum number of students could be set (as per discretion of the module coordinator) for the presentation of any given module.
 When the required minimum number of students for a certain module is not reached, the module will not be presented in that academic year but will be offered again in the following academic year.
 For some modules a maximum number of students who can enrol might be set.
 The details for each module are published in the study guides.